leonhard-s/ps2-api-docs/README.md

   This field may be used to dynamically create or validate joins to related data.

-- **`x-summary`**

-  A one-line summary of a given field.

-  The regular `description` field is a multiline string using CommonMark (i.e. Markdown).
-This is a shorter, plain ASCII alternative that it suitable for use in IDE IntelliSense or other in-code documentation.

 ## Contributing

 Contributions of any form are always appreciated and vital to the project, be it corrections, more specific examples, edge cases or other improvements.